stilley2/filesdb/README.md

 # python
 deleted_entries = filesdb.delete({'alpha': 0})
 ```
-This WILL delete the file from the filesystem as well as remove it from the
+This WILL delete the file from the file system as well as remove it from the
 database.
 The bash version will also print the deleted entries.
 To make sure
 that you're only deleting the files you want, delete has a dry run option, which
 prints (or returns, in the python case) the entries to be deleted but does not